hlwang1124/AAFramework/README.md

 ## Introduction
-This is the official pytorch implementation of **We Learn Better Road Pothole Detection: from Attention Aggregation to Adversarial Domain Adaptation**, accepted by [ECCV Workshops 2020](https://iplab.dmi.unict.it/acvr2020/).
+This is the official pytorch implementation of **We Learn Better Road Pothole Detection: from Attention Aggregation to Adversarial Domain Adaptation**, accepted by [ECCV Workshops 2020](https://iplab.dmi.unict.it/acvr2020/) for publication.
 This is our [project page](https://sites.google.com/view/pothole-600).

 In this repo, we provide the training and testing setup on our [Pothole-600 Dataset](https://drive.google.com/file/d/1BdYEhhLAvYNcv8B0wT8otKNKzYVWzhrw/view?usp=sharing).
 We test our code in Python 3.7, CUDA 10.0, cuDNN 7 and PyTorch 1.1.
 We provide `Dockerfile` to build the docker image we use.